mynghn/persistence-aop/README.md

 # Persistence AOP
-Demo project for some AOP features implementation tackling common issues in persistence layer.
+Demo project for some AOP features implementation tackling issues in persistence layer.

 ## Some common concerns...